TypQxQ/Klipper_ToolChanger/README.md

 * Position prior to toolchange can optionaly be saved and restored.
 * Logging including to file functionality.
 You can keep the console log to a minimum and send debugging information to `ktcc.log` located in the same directory as Klipper logs.
 * Logging including to file functionality.
 You can keep the console log to a minimum and send debugging information to `ktcc.log` located in the same directory as Klipper logs.
-# Statistics that look like this:
+# Statistics per print and persistent that look like this:
 ```
 ToolChanger Statistics:
 KTCC Statistics: